Starling226/conduit-manager/README.md

 For the Management and Monitoring scripts to work with multiple servers, create a `servers.txt` file in the same directory that you run any of the scripts.
 Upon successfull deployment the ssh public key will be injected to the server and root password will be removed from servers.txt.
 You must add root server for deployment if you plan to deploy mutiple servers simultaneouly.
 If you plan to deploy single server through the GUI applcation you will be prompted to enter the root password.
 Any comunication with the server will be perfomred using the ssh keys after successfull deployment.
 Default port is 22.

 **Format:**
-`name,hostname,port,username`.
+`name,hostname,port,username,password`.
 Do not add this header to servers.txt.

 **Example:**
-`MyServer,123.45.67.89,22,root`
+`MyServer,123.45.67.89,22,root,password`

 ## Monitoring